missystem/422gpx/meeting.md

 ### Monday - Oct 5th
   Rough Timeline:
     Oct 12th --> Deadline for Donna and Xuehai
-    Ocr 21st --> Deadline for Missy and Lindsay
+    Oct 21st --> Deadline for Missy and Lindsay
    * Parallel: Xuehai should test the code in parallel as the Quality Assurance person.
     We'll test our individual sections in Jupyter notebook and commit the python executable for that to Github to have in our records.
     Each member went trhough their progress/struggles about their part so far and cleared up any confusion.